-- If the event is outside of normal work hours, consult your HR department if there is a chance that the date and time will raise an issue in regard to hourly employees and overtime pay.
+- If the event is outside of regular work hours, consult your HR department if there is a chance that the date and time will raise an issue regarding hourly employees and overtime pay.

 - Double and triple check the date and time with each vendor.

 Step 7: Develop an event action plan

 Your internal company event planning committee is in place, you’ve identified your goals and your audience, the budget is taking shape and the theme and date are set.
 Now it’s time to grab a calendar, develop a timeline and begin assigning tasks.
 As with any deadline-driven project, a timeline is best developed working backward, setting milestones for when each task needs to be complete before the event.
 E-tools for meeting management and event planning range from inexpensive smartphone and notebook apps with customizable checklists to more expensive event management software and online event management services and website creation.
 Taking the time to find the right planning tool for your event will help streamline the process as you move from a year or more out to the day of the event.

 As you develop your timeline and checklist, think about how your event will flow from the moment attendees arrive (or before, if travel is required) through the end of the event.
 When attendees arrive, what will they require immediately?
 Valet services?
 Training materials?
 Gift bags?
 A beverage?
 Thinking through needs at every moment of the agenda will help you develop your event’s unique checklist.
 Here are some general tasks, adapted from a master checklist from the experts at Keynote Resource speakers bureau: